Thomas-Walker-Lynch/project-enviroment/README.md

          include/
       tmp/
       uWebSockets/
-      ws4/   <--- a project home environment
+      ws4/   <--- a project home directory
 ```

 Scripts common to all of my projects are in `project_share`.
 This consists mostly of